SOFT STORY RETROFIT

 Soft Story – Many properties, residential, commercial and apartment buildings have what is called a soft story condition.
 This term is used to describe any building that has a habitable room or rooms above a garage, carport or porch area that was not specifically designed to transmit shear or lateral forces to the story above.
 Failures of these types of building or structure with soft story conditions can lead to loss of lives in an earthquake.
 Many counties in California are currently drafting ordinances to require retrofitting of all soft story buildings.

 In January of 2014, the city of Los Angeles teamed up with the Structural Engineers Association of Southern California (SEAOSC) and other organizations to develop a report that would outline the city’s plan to create a seismic program intended to improve the city’s resiliency after a seismic event.
 The city of Los Angeles issued their “Resilience by Design” report outlining their program on December 8, 2014.
 The report contains recommendations for seismically evaluating and strengthening the city’s infrastructure as well as vulnerable commercial and multi-family soft story and non-ductile concrete buildings.
-The city is using internal resources to create an inventory of soft story buildings that will be affected by the program.
-A copy of the report can be found here.

 Under the law, property owners will have seven years to fix wood apartments and 25 years to fix concrete buildings.
 The city has already identified about 13,500 apartment complexes that officials suspect need repairs.
 A Times investigation in 2013 found more than 1,000 older concrete structures — including landmark buildings in downtown, Hollywood and Westwood — that require close scrutiny for retrofitting. read more